- 11 Oct 2024

 How is the review score calculated?

-A care home, service or group’s review score is the number you see in the blue circle on the search result pages as well as individual profiles.
+A care home or group’s review score is the number you see in the blue circle on the search result pages as well as individual profiles (the actual score is calculated to 3 decimal places, and then rounded to 1 decimal place on the website).

-How the points for average rating of reviews are calculated
+How the points for the average rating are calculated

-There are 5 points available for the average rating of reviews in the last 24 months.
+5 points are available for the average rating from reviews published in the last 24 months.

 There are 12 individual ratings on each review: